 The average cost for most murals range from $10-$40 per square foot with a minimum of $1000.
 Mural pricing includes all materials needed, but additional fees may apply if large equipment is needed.
 Pricing varies depending on many factors including surface material, design time, travel fees and working conditions.
 Here is wow to measure your square footage- measure the length and height of your wall then multiply both numbers.
 That number is your square footage.
 Multiply your square footage by the cost per square foot.
 A standard 1/2 deposit is required to start the mural commission and it is nonrefundable.
 I can cater to most budgets so give me a call to discuss your project in more detail.
 520.870.4301

-The initial quote and consultation is always free.
+All design fees are included in the final budget cost and if you're only wanting design schematics my rate is $30/hr - all with unlimited edits!
 We will discuss the mural project, your budget and design ideas so I can give you a better idea of the cost and schedule.
 It’s always extremely helpful if you can shown me some design ideas, inspiration and/or rough sketches so I can better understand your vision.

 Thank you for viewing a sampling of my portfolio.
 My Instagram and Facebook are provided and if ever you're wanting to commission a portrait or if you're needing any aesthetic advice on a project, I look forward to you reaching out!